 Joyce Glasser reviews White Boy Rick (December 7, 2018), Cert.
 15, 111 min.

-While Dad might rely on the unsavory sideline of selling guns for cash flow purposes, he has legitimate goals.
+While Dad might rely on the unsavoury side-line of selling guns for cash flow purposes, he has legitimate goals.
 He informs Rick that the future is in video stores, and he is going to open one.

-Though grandma and grandpa who live across the street seem normal enough, Rick’s ramshackle home lacks a mother’s love to say the least.
+Though grandma (Piper Laurie, great) and grandpa (Bruce Dern, ditto) who live across the street seem normal enough, Rick’s ramshackle home lacks a mother’s love to say the least.
 Dad bursts in with a loaded gun and finds his older daughter Dawn (the excellent Bel Powley, A Royal Night Out, The Diary of a Teenage Girl) in bed with a tall, hefty African American who may be her dealer.
 Dawn rushes out in the snow in her underwear, but her lover is gone.
 Much to Rick’s chagrin, Dawn, a drug addict, moves out to be rid of her dad.